nulogy/design-system/src/DescriptionList/README.md

 # DescriptionList

-The DescriptionList component is a structured list that pairs terms with their descriptions, providing a clear way to display key-value information.
-The DescriptionList is ideal for displaying key-value pair information in a structured format organizing and explaining related information.
+The DescriptionList component is a structured list that pairs terms with their descriptions, providing a standardized way to display key-value pair information in a structured format organizing and explaining related information.

 ## Basic Usage